 All runners will be taken care of - we have a no drop policy which basically means everyone will have a group to run with.

-Spring in Connecticut is beautiful, and can be warm or cool.
+Early summer in Connecticut is beautiful, and can be hot or cool.
 It could also be rainy.
 You just never know, its "New England."
-Temperatures are likely to vary from day to night so bring layers and clothing for any weather condition.
+Check the forecast and be ready for anything.